Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Chenopodiaceae >>> Suaeda moquinii

 Drawn from live specimens found along the Gila River near Buckeye, Arizona.
 29 Aug, 1993. a) cut away view of stem with gallery, b) a pyralid moth was reared from the caterpillar found in the gallery.

-RANGE: Found across the Sonoran Desert but only in locations that are periodically flooded as along rivers or in bosons.
-Soil is normally alkaline or saline.
+RANGE: Found across the Sonoran Desert but only in locations that are periodically flooded as along rivers or in poorly drained basins.
+Margins of agricultural areas.
+Preferred soil often alkaline or saline.

 LEAVES: Thick, fleshy leaves are linear to slightly spatulate.
 Leaves may change to orange, red or even purplish with cold or drought.